-As a mother of two young children, meals must be quick and easy.
+As a mother of three young children, meals must be quick and easy.
 Over the years, I’ve developed my own simple, yet tasty mental cookbook for any occasion.
 I learned how to cook watching my mom’s pot (LOL); to me, my mother is the most amazing cook.
 I remember being a kid and breathing down her back asking when dinner was going to be ready.
 My mom is an old school Jamaican cook and when I ask for her recipes, measurements are usually: “add a little bit of that”, “season to your liking” and “add a pinch of this” and “add a pinch of that”.
 And so, that is why I call it my mental cookbook.

 Even though I grew up with the Jamaican type of cuisine, I still have some love for Italian cuisine and so I thought I’d share mygo-to recipe for my Bruschetta.
 It is always a hit whenever I’m hosting dinner parties or just for a quick bite.

 - 6 Ripe Campari Tomatos (In photos cherry tomatoes are being used, couldn’t find the campari )

 I didn’t put an exact amount of each item because it really is about how you like it and how much you want.

 Strip the ends of the Scallions and cut them in small circles